 • Losing your homeowners insurance coverage

 Waterproofing walls requires you to work on your home’s grading and exterior.
-Using the tools you gathered in Step 2, take the appropriate steps to waterproofing the basement walls.
+Follow the steps below to waterproof basement walls:

 1. Plug up holes with hydraulic cement.